Truck: On Rebuilding a Worn-Out Pickup

 With hundreds of black and white photographs of everything from the glass plant, to the coke oven and the commissaries to the hospital, Bryan spent countless hours at the Benson Ford Research Center combing through thousands of images.

 No doubt you need to add this book to your library of Ford history.
-From the N-News, $29.95 plus $4 shipping & handling.
+From the N-News, $35.
+S&H will be added to your total order.

 The Tipping Point